tyler-alway/KochavaMiniProject/README.md

 Then restart php-fpm: `service php7.0-fpm restart`

-Move the PHP script so NGINX will run it:  `cp ingest.php /var/www/html/ingest.php`
+Go into PHP config and replace <Your Redis Port> with your redis port and replace <Your Redis Passowrd> with your redis password Move the PHP script so NGINX will run it:  `cp ingest.php /var/www/html/ingest.php` Move the PHP config so NGINX will run it:  `cp config.php /var/www/html/config.php`

 ##### Go
 Go install instructions:
 https://golang.org/doc/install